Alessandro Cerigioni

-Alessandro Cerigioni (born 30 September 1992) is a Belgian footballer who currently plays for Dessel Sport in the Belgian National Division 1.
+Alessandro Cerigioni (born 30 September 1992) is a Belgian footballer who currently plays for Weerstand Koersel in the Belgian Provincial Leagues.
 He is of Italian descent.

 Career

 Cerigioni played several seasons for Lommel United in the Belgian Second Division from 2010 until 2012, scoring no less than 23 league goals.
 Still only 20 years, Cerigioni was signed by Oud-Heverlee Leuven in January 2013 and given his first few minutes away to Waasland-Beveren later that same month.